No One Is Infrastructure

 No one is infrastructure.

-Birth is where this question first becomes unavoidable.
+Birth is where availability first becomes unavoidable.

 The first availability